 A firm mattress may not do your back any favors.

-Over the years, a number of studies suggest that people with lower back pain who sleep on medium-firm mattresses do better than those with firm beds.
+Over the years, a number of studies suggest that people with back pain who sleep on medium-firm mattresses do better than those with firm beds.

 Try Physical Therapy for Severe Lower Back Pain